Pembrokeshire

 • Pwllgwaelod

-• Old Sailors Brookside Pwllgwaelod SA42 0SE Telephone(01348) 811486
+• Sailors Safety Brookside Pwllgwaelod SA42 0SE Telephone(01348) 811486

 Old smugglers/pub restaurant on the beach dating from 1593.
 Formerly the Sailors Safety, it is named for the light it once kept burning as a guide to ships.
 From the garden there are views across Fishguard Bay to the ferry port.
 This is a convenient stop for refreshment between Newport and Fishguard when walking the Pembrokeshire Coastal path.
 A wide selection of local seafood is on the menu daily, with the local crab and lobster a must for all seafood lovers.
 It was visited by Dylan Thomas at least once.